-- 4.7 As in question 6 above, a BIPRU firm that is part of a UK consolidation group with a CRD IV entity must apply SYSC 19A or SYSC 19D, and the associated guidance, as relevant.
-If the consolidating CRD IV entity is a proportionality level 1 firm under our Proportionality Guidance, then neither this CRD IV entity nor any of the BIPRU entities within the group are permitted to disapply the FCA's Remuneration Code.
-The firm must apply the FCA's Remuneration Code in full to those staff identified as material risk takers as per question 6. - 4.8 If a firm is part of a UK consolidation group with a SYSC 19A or SYSC 19D firm and believes it should fall into a lower proportionality level, the firm may apply for individual guidance from us to vary its proportionality level.
-Our policy on individual guidance is set out in SUP 9.
-The firm's application must provide sound reasoning, justified with reference to the proportionality principles in SYSC 19A.3.3 R (2) or SYSC 19C.3.3 R (2).
-Find more information on how to vary the assigned proportionality level, as well as the necessary documentation that must be provided, on our website at www.fca.org.uk/remuneration/apply-vary-firms-proportionality-level. - 4.9 Firms should note that we do not automatically approve applications; we review them on a case-by-case basis. - 4.10 A BIPRU firm that falls outside a UK consolidation group may decide to only apply SYSC 19C and its related guidance see paragraph 2.2(3) of our General Guidance on Proportionality: the BIPRU Remuneration Code.
+- 4.1 No if a BIPRU firm is part of a UK consolidation group with a CRD IV entity, they must apply SYSC 19A or SYSC 19D (and the associated guidance) as relevant. - 4.2 If the consolidating CRD IV entity is a proportionality level 1 firm under our Proportionality Guidance, this means that neither this CRD IV entity nor any of the BIPRU entities within the group are permitted to disapply the FCA's Remuneration Code.
+The firm must apply the FCA's Remuneration Code in full to those staff identified as material risk takers as per question 6. - 4.3 If a firm is part of a UK consolidation group with a SYSC 19A or SYSC 19D firm and believes it should fall into a lower proportionality level, the firm may apply for individual guidance from us to vary its proportionality level.
+Our policy on individual guidance is set out in SUP 9. - 4.4 The firm's application must provide sound reasoning, justified with reference to the proportionality principles in SYSC 19A.3.3 R (2) or SYSC 19C.3.3 R (2).
+Find more information on how to vary the assigned proportionality level, as well as the necessary documentation that must be provided, on our website at www.fca.org.uk/remuneration/apply-vary-firms-proportionality-level. - 4.5 Firms should note that we do not automatically approve applications we review them on a case-by-case basis. - 4.6 A BIPRU firm that falls outside a UK consolidation group may decide to only apply SYSC 19C and its related guidance see paragraph 2.2(3) of our General Guidance on Proportionality: the BIPRU Remuneration Code.

-5 FAQs: proportionality
+5 FAQs: Proportionality